JYProjs/patentpy/README.md

 get_bulk_patent_data(year = [1980] * 5, week = [i for i in range(49,54)], output_file = "patent-data.csv")
 ```

-Note: Launch python in utf-8 mode, i.e. ``python -X utf8``, when on Windows for character encoding consistency.
-Read more about the [issue](https://github.com/JYProjs/patentpy/issues/10)

 ## Functionality

 ### Data collected for each patent